Geometrical-optical illusions

-Geometrical-optical illusions are visual illusions, also optical illusions, in which the geometrical properties of what is seen differ from those of the corresponding objects in the visual field.
+Geometrical–optical are visual illusions, also optical illusions, in which the geometrical properties of what is seen differ from those of the corresponding objects in the visual field.

 Geometrical properties

 In studying geometry one concentrates on the position of points and on the length, orientation and curvature of lines.
-Geometrical-optical illusions then relate in the first instance to object characteristics as defined by geometry.
+Geometrical–optical illusions then relate in the first instance to object characteristics as defined by geometry.
 Though vision is three-dimensional, in many situations depth can be factored out and attention concentrated on a simple view of a two-dimensional tablet with its x and y co-ordinates.'

 Illusions are in visual space

 Whereas their counterparts in the observer's object space are public and have measurable properties, the illusions themselves are private to the observer's (human or animal) experience.
 Nevertheless, they are accessible to portrayal by verbal and other communication and even to measurement by psychophysics.
 A nulling technique is particularly useful in which a target is deliberately given an opposing deformation in an effort to cancel the illusion.